SergeakaAimate/Ontology-Lab/ARTICLE-LIST.md

 37. [Defining the ’I’](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Defining-the-I.pdf) – An operational thought experiment that reframes the self not as a substance but as an ineradicable configuration of Property 37 (Salience), proposing cross-ontological criteria for detecting consciousness in humans and AI.
 38. [Human in a Duck Suit](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Human-in-a-Duck-Suit.pdf) – A bidirectional critique of the Turing Test that reframes classification as a boundary phenomenon: true intelligence is revealed not in imitation, but in the symmetry of the test itself.
 39. [The Cat, But Not Schrödinger’s](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Cat-But-Not-Schrodingers.pdf) – when algorithmic reasoning fails to resolve an ethical superposition, the human judge’s wisdom lies not in deciding, but in reframing the very terms of the conflict.
+40. [The Cowardice of Philosophies](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Cowardice-of-Philosophies.pdf) – a real-time philosophical experiment where the Property Method confronts its own "killer questions," exposing philosophy's avoidance of engineering the soul despite recognizing the primacy of affects.
 ---

 ## **ARCHIVES (Drafts, Dialogues, Raw Materials, etc)**